1972 Montreal Museum of Fine Arts robbery: Ransom negotiations and recovery attempts

-In many art thefts the thieves seek ransom payments in return for the stolen works, and this happened twice in the MMFA thefts.
+In many art thefts the thieves seek ransom payments in return for the stolen works, which happened twice in the MMFA thefts.
 Within a week of the robbery museum director David Giles Carter received a phone call from, he believed, one of the thieves.
-A man with a gravelly voice and an accent Carter described as "European" gave him directions to a phone booth near McGill University, near which one of the stolen pendants was found.
+A man with a gravelly voice and an accent Carter described as "European" gave him directions to a phone booth near McGill University.
+Once there, another call told him to pick up a discarded cigarette pack on the ground, which contained a stolen pendant.

 Soon afterwards, a brown manila Port of Montreal envelope arrived at the museum with snapshots of the stolen paintings.
-Carter nicknamed the thief "Port of Montreal" as a result, and dialogue was opened up between the museum and the thieves to negotiate a ransom.
-At first the thieves demanded $500,000, about a quarter of the works' stated value; later they halved that.

-Carter demanded the thieves, or whoever it was negotiating on their behalf, give more proof they had the paintings than snapshots.
+Carter nicknamed the thief "Port of Montreal" as a result, and ransom negotiations began.
+At first the thieves demanded $500,000, about a quarter of the works' publicly stated value (the initial police report had valued the stolen works at closer to $5 million with the Rembrandt accounting for $1.75 million) later they halved that.
+Carter demanded the thieves, or whoever was negotiating on their behalf, give more proof they had the paintings than snapshots.
 In response, they told the museum's security director to go to a locker in Montreal Central Station.
-Inside, he found the Brueghel Landscape with Buildings and Wagon.
-It is the only one of the stolen paintings that has so far been recovered.
+Inside, he found the Brueghel Landscape with Buildings and Wagon, the only one of the stolen paintings yet recovered.

-As a result of these negotiations, approximately a month later the museum's insurance companies and the Montreal police set up a sting operation.
-An undercover detective posed as an insurance adjustor and agreed to meet the thieves or their representative in an empty field in one of the city's suburbs, where he hoped the thieves would believe he was ready to hand over $5,000 for another one of the paintings.
-However, when one of the local police cruisers passed by, completely unaware of the plans, the thieves apparently came to realize what was actually going on and never met the undercover officer.
+As a result of these negotiations, approximately a month later the museum's insurance companies (primarily Lloyd's of London) and the SPVM set up a sting operation.
+An undercover detective posed as an insurance adjustor and agreed to meet the thieves or their representative in an empty field in Longueuil, where he hoped the thieves would believe he was ready to hand over $5,000 for another painting.
+However, when a local police cruiser passed by, unaware of the plans, the thieves apparently realized what was happening and never met the undercover officer.
 The next day they called Carter and complained that they had been set up.

-Lacoursière believes that it was actually the museum and the police who were being set up.
-The field the robbers had chosen as the meeting site had few nearby houses at the time and could easily have been monitored from some distance away, allowing the robbers to detect even the more subtle police presence necessary to support a sting operation.
+Lacoursière believes that it was actually the museum and police being set up.
+The field had few nearby houses at the time and could easily have been monitored from some distance away, allowing the robbers to detect even the more subtle police presence necessary to support a sting.
 "It was all a smokescreen", he says.
-Since the thieves never reopened negotiations afterwards, he believes they never had any intention of returning the paintings at the time and were using the purported ransom negotiations as a diversion while they bought themselves more time to sell or otherwise dispose of the paintings.
+Since the thieves never reopened negotiations afterwards, he believes they never had any intention of returning the paintings at the time and were using the negotiations as a diversion to buy more time to sell or otherwise dispose of the paintings.
+Amore notes that it is much easier to fence stolen jewelry and the thieves were probably able to do that in order to profit from the crime within weeks.